KirillDanProg/book-app/README.md

 - Use pagination to navigate through multiple pages of search results.
 - Mark books as favorites by clicking the 'Add to Favorites' button.

+## Live Demo
+Check out the [Live Demo](https://kirilldanprog.github.io/book-app/) to see the Book Searching Web App in action!

 ## Author
 [Kirill Vychuzhanin](https://github.com/KirillDanProg)